topo-gps/ios-manual/en/layers/coordinate_grids.rst

 If you tap a coordinate grid it will be loaded map and you will return to the main screen.
 If you return to the coordinate grids screen, the loaded grid will have a grey background.
 If you tap it, it will be removed from the map.

-Sliding the dashboard to the :ref:`coordinates panel <ss-coordinates-panel>` is useful for read off the coordinates from the map.
+Sliding the dashboard to the :ref:`coordinates panel <ss-coordinate-panel>` is useful for read off the coordinates from the map.

 In the figures below several examples of coordinates grids are displayed.